About arc42

 Business context

-• User: the player interacts with our application by using the front-end of the application to play the question game, sign up and log in.
+• User: the player interacts with our application by using the front-end of the application to sign up, log in, and play different games (question game, akinator style game, and wordle game)

-• Application : our application allows the player to play the question games, and it will interact with the WikiData API and LLM API by using queries to get the questions and options, and to ask for hints related to the questions respectively.
-It also allows to authenticated the player and allows them to see their statistics.
+• Application : our application allows the player to play the games, and it will interact by using queries to get the questions, answer and incorrect options from WikiData, and getting hints for the different games from the LLM.
+It also allows the user to authenticate and see their score.

-• WikiData API: API to extract the information for generating the different questions, options and answers.
+• WikiData: API to extract the information for generating the different questions, options and answers.

-• LLM API: API to ask to an AI for hints related to the question shown to the user.
+• LLM: API to ask to an AI for hints related to the question shown to the user.

 3.2.
 Technical Context